riiddhii28/flutter-yoga-pose-detection/README.md

-# 🧘 YogaBliss – AI-Powered Yoga Pose Detection
+# 🧘 YogaBliss – Yoga Pose Detection

 🚀 **YogaBliss** is a Flutter-based mobile app that helps users improve their yoga practice using **pose detection and classification**.
 It allows users to upload images for analysis and get real-time feedback on their yoga postures.